sheinbergon/jna-aac-encoder/README.md

 * WAV format - PCM
 * Byte order - Little Endian

-While this seems to be the common raw-audio formatting, it's important to note that providing input audio with different formatting will cause the encoding process to fail.
+While this form of input formatting seems to be the common raw-audio formatting, it's important to note that providing input audio with different formatting will cause the encoding process to fail.